OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 ====================================================

-When thinking about computing estimates in the free energy differences between different states, we need an object model to represent the chemical models of the chemistry we are considering.
+When thinking about computing estimates in the free energy differences between different states, we need an object model to represent the chemistry we are considering.
-In ``openfe`` a :class:`.ChemicalSystem` is used to capture this information. and represents
+In ``openfe`` a :class:`.ChemicalSystem` is used to capture this information, and represents the chemical models that are present in each end state.

 A ``ChemicalSystem`` **does** include information, where present, on: